zb3/zb3/README.md

 ### Hi there

 Okay.
 So I've created zb3/zb3 and I can now add this text to my profile.
-You can do this too, hopefully you'll make a better use of this feature than I did...
+You can do this too, hopefully you'll make a better use of this feature...

+Anyway, here's a giraffe: 🦒

 <!--
 **zb3/zb3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.